Keratoconus: Corneal Allogenic Intrastromal Ring Segments (CAIRS)

+CAIRS keratoplasty is particularly advantageous for asymmetric or decentered cones, where customized segment shapes can be tailored to optimize corneal flattening and astigmatism correction.
+Subsequent studies have validated its efficacy in other types of corneal ectasia, with long-term stability observed up to 5 years.
+Soosan Jacob holds patents for specialized trephines and devices facilitating CAIRS implantation, further advancing its precision and reproducibility.

+The ability to customise CAIRS keratoplasty segments to achieve better vision for patients with irregular topography is a huge advantage of the procedure.

+Some companies have trademarked commercial names for pre-prepared commercial segments such as "CTAK".
+These procedures are still a CAIRS keratoplasty procedures but the provision of the tissue has been given a brand name for marketing and awareness purposes.

+An online surgical planning tool has been developed by keratoconus specialists from Brisbane in Australia, Dr Brendan Cronin and Dr David Gunn.
+This site www.cairsplan.com is free and provides surgeons a tool to assist in planning their CAIRS keratoplasty procedures to enhance outcomes.

 Cross-linking

 Corneal collagen cross-linking is a developing treatment that aims to strengthen the cornea, however, according to a 2015 Cochrane review, there is insufficient evidence to determine if it is useful in keratoconus.
 In 2016, however, the FDA approved cross-linking surgery as a treatment for keratoconus and recommended that a registry system should be set-up to evaluate the long-term treatment effect.
 The Save Sight Keratoconus Registry is an international database of keratoconus patients that is tracking outcomes of cross-linking in patients with keratoconus.

-Radial keratotomy
+Keratotomy

+Keratotomies are a group of corneal procedures.
 Radial keratotomy is a refractive surgery procedure where the surgeon makes a spoke-like pattern of incisions into the cornea to modify its shape.
-This early surgical option for myopia has been largely superseded by LASIK and other similar procedures.
-LASIK is absolutely contraindicated in keratoconus and other corneal thinning conditions as removal of corneal stromal tissue will further damage an already thin and weak cornea.
+This early surgical option for myopia has been largely superseded by PRK, LASIK and other similar laser procedures.
+Laser surgery is usually contraindicated in keratoconus and other corneal thinning conditions, as removal of corneal stromal tissue will further damage an already thin and weak cornea.
 For similar reasons, radial keratotomy has also generally not been used for people with keratoconus.

+However, more modern and keratoconus-specific variants, such as Mini asymmetric radial keratotomy (MARK) and Circular keratotomy (CK), have been found to be useful in keratoconus management, particularly when combined with Corneal cross-linking.